With that in mind, we suggest that you should resort to free textbooks online options and get your hands on everything you can find. Sounds good?

 To find what you need on Project Gutenberg, search the library by author, title, subject, language, or book type.
 Apart from the classical library, you can also browse through the Project Gutenberg Self-Publishing Press, where contemporary authors share their works with readers.

-If you are studying art and humanities, this platform is what you need.
+If you are studying art and humanities, this platform is what you need in terms of free textbooks online.
 We doubt there is another place where you can find pretty much every classic English-language book out of copyright and in the public domain.
 Its design may seem a bit outdated, but as they say, “Don’t judge the book by its cover!”

 5. Open Textbook Library